 Mt.
 Woodson: Backside Trail: 4.1 Miles Elevation 1220 feet

+Mt.
+Woodson is probably one of the most popular of the 4 great local hiking trails in San Diego.
 We decided to hike the backside trail to see what Mt.
 Woodson was all about.
 Especially since we wanted to enjoy a more moderate level trail and not over do it for the weekend.
-This was a beautiful trail and we were complimented with a gorgeous sunny afternoon too.
+This is a beautiful trail and even more spectacular with a gorgeous sunny afternoon too.
 Parking for this trail is actually along CA-67; and it can be busy so be careful and be patient in looking for space to park.

-Then there is some steep inclinations as it reminded me of being on my stair stepper at the gym.
-I definitely encountered some heavy breathing, but that’s my kind of workout.
+The trail begins with easy groomed walkways lined with shrubs and tree shadows.
+Then you will soon encounter steep inclinations as it reminded me of being on my stair stepper at the gym.
+I definitely experienced a little heavy breathing, but that’s my kind of workout.

 Bernardo Mountain Summit Hike: 7.1 Miles Elevation 872 feet